Nerimity/nerimity-docs/endpoints/posts/comment/CreateComment.md

-# Get Post
+# Create Comment
-Get a Post by its ID.
+Create a comment on a post by its ID.

 #### Endpoint
 ```